Afzal4984/groundwaterqualitypotability/README.md

-# 📈 Groundwater potability
+# 💧 Groundwater Potability Prediction

-Welcome to this project where we explore **stock price prediction** using **CatBoost**, a powerful gradient boosting library, and compare its performance on **CPU vs GPU**.
-This repository is designed for data scientists, ML engineers, and finance enthusiasts who are interested in the practical applications of ML in stock forecasting and hardware performance evaluation.
+Welcome to this project where we explore **groundwater quality prediction** using **machine learning algorithms**, focusing on whether the water is **potable (safe for drinking)** based on its physicochemical properties.
+This repository is ideal for data scientists, environmental engineers, and students exploring ML applications in environmental science.

 ---